 Car accidents involving pedestrians are often incredibly brutal.
 Because pedestrians have virtually no protection, they often suffer serious injuries that lead to thousands of dollars in medical bills and lost wages.
 Sometimes, an injured pedestrian may never recover from their injuries.
 Instead, they become permanently disabled.
-When most people hear tragic stories like this on local news, for example, they automatically think that the driver is at fault.
+For example, when most people hear tragic stories like this on local news, they automatically think that the driver is at fault.
 But this isn’t always the case.
-Sometimes, the pedestrian fails to follow traffic laws or exercise reasonable care while walking down the street.
+Sometimes, pedestrians fail to follow traffic laws or exercise reasonable care while walking down the street.
 When pedestrians do things like this, they can be deemed at fault for the accident.
-But what happens if a pedestrian caused an accident?
+But what happens if a pedestrian causes an accident?
 Do they still recover compensation for their injuries?
-Chicago personal injury lawyers at Curcio Law Offices answer these questions and more below.
+The Chicago pedestrian accident lawyers at Curcio & Casciato answer these questions and more below.

 If you or someone you love has suffered significant injuries or wrongful death in an auto accident, call 312-321-1111 to schedule a free consultation with our legal team.